 - Cook the omelet for about 5 minutes, stirring gently at first.

-- Cut omelet into wedges and serve over toasted vermicelli while it’s still hot!
+- Cut the omelet into wedges and serve over toasted vermicelli while it’s still hot!

 This Middle Eastern lentil soup